lmas3009/React-native-work/README.md

 	2. How to use Heights and Widths by StyleSheet

-	3. How to use Buttons
+	3. How to use Buttons and Textinput

 	4. How to use Touchables in React native